Congressional District # 08

 The RI report was finalized in January 1992.
 The FS report, which evaluated various cleanup alternatives, was submitted in December 1997.
 EPA released a proposed cleanup plan to the public in August 1998.
 Because the data used to develop cost estimates were obtained as long ago as 1986, it was determined that additional data should be obtained to develop more accurate cost estimates for the site.

 EPA issued the First Five-Year Review Report for the site on August 27, 2009.
 The review concluded that the remedy is protective of human health in the short term, as exposure pathways that could result in unacceptable risks to humans are currently being controlled.
 However, in order for the remedy to be protective in the long term, comprehensive monitoring data needs to show that PCB concentrations are decreasing in accordance with the expectations described in the 2001 ROD.
 The CFC facility is currently zoned for industrial use and fish advisories are in place.
 The site is currently being used commercially and it appears that the fish advisories are effective.
 Long-term protectiveness requires continued compliance with effective institutional controls.
 The five-year review stated that the site use was consistent with the zoning, but that EPA would continue working with the property owner to supplement the zoning control with a restrictive covenant for the CFC property.
 Compliance with institutional controls will be ensured by implementing, monitoring, maintaining and enforcing ICs and by maintaining the fish advisories until such time as fish tissue concentrations decrease to acceptable levels.
-The five-year review also concluded that additional comprehensive sampling is needed to determine if the remedy is functioning as intended; comprehensive monitoring is expected to be completed in 2012 as indicated in the 2001 ROD.
-Finally, EPA and the State may evaluate the effectiveness of existing fish advisories.
+The five-year review also concluded that additional comprehensive sampling is necessary to help determine if the remedy is functioning as intended.

 ContactsRemedial Project Manager, U.S. EPA